About Norton

 The Norton Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Runnels County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Norton, Texas residents are available through the local police department and authorized providers in Runnels County.
+Fingerprinting services for Norton, Texas residents are available through local police (where present) and authorized providers in Runnels County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Runnels County Sheriff's Office for scheduling and fees.

 To register to vote in Norton, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Runnels County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Norton, contact the Runnels County Clerk's office for schedules and ballot information.